auth0/docs/articles/quickstart/webapp/rails/interactive.md

 ## Add dependencies

-This quickstart uses `omniauth-auth0`, a custom [OmniAuth strategy](https://github.com/intridea/omniauth#omniauth-standardized-multi-provider-authentication), to handle the authentication flow.
+Use `omniauth-auth0`, a custom [OmniAuth strategy](https://github.com/intridea/omniauth#omniauth-standardized-multi-provider-authentication), to handle the authentication flow.

 Add the following dependencies to your `Gemfile`: